PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

 #### General tips

 - Think data first: get [your mental model of the data flowing through the app](https://acco.io/i-escaped-node) right, and then everything else will be easy.
-- Be practical and pragmatic, yet remember that you're writing code that's expected to stick around for the next 1-3 years, not the next 3 weeks.
-This means optimise for mid-to-long term maintainability over quick wins that are measured in hours or minutes.
+- Be practical, yet remember that you're writing code that's expected to stick around for the next 1-3 years, not the next 3 weeks.
+This means optimize for mid-to-long term maintainability over quick wins that are measured in hours or minutes.

 #### Do-s & Don't-s